This section provides assistance in the design and delivery of tests and examinations.

 Open or closed book?

-Note: Final Exams in Semester Two and Quarters 3 and 4, 2021 will be conducted as Open Book.
+Final Exams in 2022 will be conducted as open-book.

-Designing online tests often invites an open-book approach—a new experience to most students.
+The open-book approach will be a new experience to many students.
 Guide them on which resources you would like them to use, the nature of the responses you are seeking, and whether the use of other learning materials is relevant.

 - Students may refer to and cite any peer-reviewed resource from any source, any book (hard copy or online) and from any appropriate internet source such as a Government or accredited media website.